Serial Entrepreneur and Founder of Backstage Capital & Runner

 Arlan had an untraditional path into tech.
 Prior to starting Backstage Capital and Runner, Arlan authored the blog “Your Daily Lesbian Moment,” which she grew to a monthly readership of 50,000 fans worldwide.
 She also worked in the music industry as a tour coordinator for artists like Toni Braxton and Jason Derulo.
 Since entering the tech industry, Arlan has received a number of accolades in media publications like Fortune, Vanity Fair, and Fast Company.

 Arlan published her book, It’s About Damn Time, detailing her journey from homelessness to venture capital.
+Arlan’s latest book, Your First Million: Why You Don’t Have To Be Born Into A Legacy Of Wealth To Leave One Behind shows how anyone—no matter what they look like or how much money they have—can tap into the tools they already have at their disposal to get their million-dollar idea off the ground.
 Arlan also hosts podcasts Your First Million and Demystifying Faith and is the executive producer on The Valley, a daily soap opera that is described as General Hospital for the tech industry.

 Hamilton differentiates herself from others in the tech industry by not being afraid to go against the grain.
 Case in point: Backstage Capital, under Hamilton’s leadership, raised nearly $5 million in one week through an equity crowdfunding campaign.
 The historic campaign created an opportunity for everyday people to invest in Backstage’s operations and benefit from Backstage’s future success.
 In doing so, Hamilton has also created a blueprint for other underestimated fund managers.

 Arlan is a proponent of paying it forward and supporting other underestimated people in the tech industry and beyond.
 She’s a limited partner in funds at Collab Capital, Ganas Ventures, Lightship Capital, RareBreed Ventures, and several others.
-Meanwhile, Arlan and her mother, Mrs. Earline Butler-Sims, founded a scholarship program for Black students at Oxford University and HBCU Dillard University.
+Meanwhile, Arlan and her mother, Mrs. Earline Butler-Sims, have established scholarship programs for Black students at Oxford University, HBCU Dillard University, and Harvard Law.